cmsc733/cmsc733.github.io/project1.md

 Notice that, now we have two new parts (shown in light blue and yellow), namely, TensorDLT and Spatial Transformer Network.
 The TensorDLT part takes as input the predicted 4-point homography \\(\widetilde{H_{4Pt}}\\) and corners of patch \\(P_A\\) to estimate the full \\(3\times 3\\) estimated homgraphy matrix \\(\widetilde{\mathbf{H}}\\) which is used to warp the patch \\(P_A\\) using a differentiable warping layer (using bilinear interpolation) called the Spatial Transformer Network.
 To implement the TensorDLT layer, refer to [Section IV B in this paper](https://arxiv.org/abs/1709.03966).
 A generic Spatial Transformer Network is given to you with the starter code (you need to modify it as descibed in [Section IV C of this paper](https://arxiv.org/abs/1709.03966)).
 Finally, implement the photometric loss function we discussed earlier.

+Note that, we didn't talk about the network architecture here, feel free to use the network you implemented for the supervised version here or be creative.

 <a name='testset'></a>
 ## Notes about Test Set
 Six hours before the deadline, a test set will be released on which we expect you to run your code from both the parts and present the results in a report (more on this [later](#sub)).
 For the deep learning part, your algorithm will only run on the image size you chose during training, i.e., \\(M_P\times N_P\\).
 A simple way to deal with this is to resize the test image to \\(M_P\times N_P\\) to obtain the homography and then warp the original image or crop a central region of \\(M_P\times N_P\\) or obtain random crops of size \\(M_P\times N_P\\) and average all the predicted homography values. *Feel free to be creative here.*